The Family Africa Free Day Care Centre for the children of HIV positive women and AIDS orphans

 The Mother’s Support and Counselling Centre for HIV positive mothers and their children.

 In a social environment where there is still a huge stigma attached to HIV/AIDS which normally leads to isolation and in extreme cases can lead to stoning and beatings, our project is highly successful with the mothers coming together and openly discussing their status.
-Many of the babies are also testing negative due to ongoing education and support.
+Most of the babies are also testing negative due to on-going education, medication and support.

-This project is similar to the TB/HIV group (THEMBA)but with one extra valuable goal and that it to try by all means possible to ensure they receive the correct education so that their babies have an opportunity to be HIV negative.
-Although some babies are HIV positive due to the mixing of blood at birth there is hope for the other babies to test negative if their mothers are trained and encouraged to maintain the proper feeding and care of their babies.
-We also help them to build happy memories with their babies and families: giving the mothers short term and long term goals to help the women look forward to the future which helps to prolong life.
+Initiated in 2004, this project is similar to the TB/HIV group but with one extra valuable goal and that is to try by all means possible to ensure they receive the correct education so that their babies have an opportunity to be HIV negative.
+Although some babies can become HIV positive due to the mixing of blood at birth or through breastfeeding, babies can test negative if their mothers are trained and encouraged to maintain the proper feeding and care of their babies and to adhere to their daily HIV medication (ARVs).
+We also help them to build happy memories with their babies and families through cultural events, competitions and Christmas parties: giving the mothers short term and long term goals to help the women look forward to the future which helps to prolong life

-We also run a full time free of charge Counselling and Support centre for these women with a food garden, netball team and choir.
 The women are also encouraged to attend training courses and initiate micro businesses with our support.
-By volunteering at the Centre the women gain valuable work experience whereby we can provide them with references to help them find work.
-We also offer assistance to ensure they can obtain the necessary paperwork such as birth certificates and IDs so that they can receive the government grants to which they are entitled.
+We have a weekly sewing group and a bead making group and when possible we give grants to start small businesses.
+Also by volunteering at the Centre the women gain valuable work experience whereby we can provide them with references to help them find work.
+We also work with other organisations to give assistance to ensure they can obtain the necessary paperwork such as birth certificates and IDs so that they can receive any government grants to which they are entitled.

 All of these services mean that the women are being empowered to take control of their lives and put food on the table for their children.

 Child Headed and Gogo (Grandmother) Household Units and Support Groups